 And then there’s the midlife crisis…

-The so-called midlife crisis, especially (but not only or always) in men, often involves someone seeking new sexual experiences and excitement in life—I need to use it while I’ve still got it!
+The so-called midlife crisis, especially (but not only) in men, often involves someone seeking new sexual experiences and excitement in life—I need to use it while I’ve still got it!

-What this kind of thinking fails to recognize, however, is that the years that precede the “gray” can by their very nature be stressful, hectic yet somehow dull, and even low-sex.
+What this kind of thinking fails to recognize, however, is that the years that precede the “gray” can by their very nature be stressful, hectic yet somehow dull, and even low-sex at times.
 It isn’t necessarily the fault of your marriage.
-After all, those are the years that most us spend working long hours and raising our children.
-It can be hard for a couple to really focus on themselves or keep things sizzling for that long.
+After all, those are the years that most us spend working long hours and raising our kids.
+It can be hard for a couple to focus on themselves or keep things sizzling for that long.
 It can be easy, however, to assume our marriage is to blame for the lack of luster we feel in our lives.

 Avoid gray divorce by renewing your marriage

 So what do you do if you think you’re facing a gray divorce, or if your spouse is leaning that way?
-Well, my advice is to not just ride it out or hope for the best.
-Don’t panic, and don’t try to convince your partner they’re wrong to feel the way they do, especially if they have legitimate gripes about you or the marriage.
+Well, I advise against simply assuming the bleak mood will pass.
+It may not.
+I would also avoid tying to convince your partner that they’re wrong to feel the way they do about you or the marriage, especially if they have legitimate gripes about either.

-What if one spouse is unfaithful or self-focused?
+What if your spouse is unfaithful or self-focused?

-But what if you’re one of the really unlucky ones whose spouse is having a midlife crisis, particularly one of the uglier ones that involves a partner’s increasing self-focus, ego or infidelity?
-Again, there’s usually no rationalizing with a spouse in the midst of a midlife crisis.
+But what if you’re one of the unlucky ones whose spouse is having a midlife crisis, particularly the type that involves a partner’s increasing self-indulgence, ego or infidelity?
+Again, there’s usually no rationalizing with a spouse like this.
 It’s pointless to try and persuade them that they’ll regret divorcing you, especially if they’re involved with someone else.

 So is gray divorce something to be worried about?
 Of course it is.
-Who wants to trek all the way up that mountain only to turn around at the last second and thus miss the breath-taking view at the top?
-Most of us want to reach the top together and enjoy the view with our sweetheart, looking out toward a shared future, but also looking back over how far we’ve come.
+Who wants to trek all the way up that mountain only to turn around at the last second and miss the breathtaking view at the top?
+Most of us want to reach the summit together and enjoy the view with our sweetheart, looking out toward a shared future, but also looking back over how far we’ve come.
 That view, that perspective, is what we’re all truly looking for.